Eagle Software Toolchains

 The NREL Computational Science Center (CSC) provides several compiler and message-passing interface (MPI) communication frameworks.
 It is possible to combine them; however, often subtle or not-so-subtle dependencies require matching up a compiler suite with an MPI library built with, or at least explicitly tested against, that same suite.

 The CSC suggests two baseline toolchains.
-The impi-intel toolchain refers to the commercial Intel Parallel Studio XE Cluster Edition suite.
+The Intel toolchain refers to the commercial Intel Parallel Studio XE Cluster Edition suite, and includes the intel-mpi, comp-intel, and mkl modules.
 The openmpi-gcc toolchain is an open-source alternative against which many technical applications are natively developed and tested.

 Other combinations are available: modules named openmpi/.../intel* refer to OpenMPI libraries built with the Intel compilers.
-Similarly, loading the intel-mpi module on top of a gcc module should create an "impi-gcc" toolchain.
+Similarly, loading the intel-mpi module on top of a gcc module should create a hybrid "Intel-gcc" toolchain.
 Nonetheless, such explorations are primarily in the user's hands.

-We intend to add the Portland Group compilers to enable OpenACC coding for Eagle's GPGPU complement.
+We also support the Portland Group compilers via pgi32 and pgi64 modules to enable OpenACC coding for Eagle's GPGPU complement.